marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 Tuesdays and Thursdays 15.30-16.50 Chicago time

-Office hours: 10.00–11.00 Mon-Fri Chicago time or by appointment.
+Office hours:  Wednesday and Friday 8:00am–11:00am Chicago time, or by appointment.

 NOTE: This course is taking place **remotely**; email the instructor if you need access to the relevant meeting and coursework links.